 Diagnostic documentation of the disability from an appropriately licensed professional.
 The documentation should demonstrate how the learning disability limits the student’s ability to participate in an academic setting, must clearly outline the accommodation or academic adjustment requested, and submitted to the campus president.

 The Associate Vice Chancellor of Student Services serves as Keiser University’s Disability Services Coordinator (DSC) and chairs the Accommodations Review Committee (ARC).
-Committee members include Deans of Academic Affairs, Associate Deans, and may include other members of the University deemed appropriate by the DSC.
-Ex Officio members of the ARC include the Vice Chancellor of Academic Affairs and Associate Vice Chancellor of Academic Affairs.
+Membership includes campus Dean of Academic Affairs, Associate Deans, and may include other members of the University deemed appropriate by the DSC.
+Ex Officio members of the ARC include the Vice Chancellor of Academic Affairs.
 The ARC members will have access to all the documentation pertaining to the student’s request for adjustments/accommodations.
-The ARC will meet within 10 business days of receipt of the student’s signed and dated forms requesting accommodation(s) or adjustment(s).
+The ARC will meet within 15 business days of receipt of the student’s signed and dated forms requesting accommodation(s) or adjustment(s).
+However, it is the student’s responsibility to follow-up with the campus ADA Coordinator regarding the accommodation status.

-The DSC engages in an interactive process with the student through the Campus President and campus Dean of Academic Affairs.
-The Campus President and Dean, with guidance from the DSC, in cooperation with the ARC, will help applicants/students regarding their accommodation application.
+The DSC engages in an interactive process with the student through the campus ADA Coordinator.
+The campus ADA Coordinator, with guidance from the DSC, in cooperation with the ARC, will help applicants/students regarding their accommodation application.

-The student will receive the approved accommodation(s) or adjustment(s) as soon as possible, but no later than 30 business days of the dated Academic Access Letter[1].
+If approved, the student will receive the accommodation(s) or adjustment(s) as soon as possible, but no later than 30 business days of the dated Academic Access Letter[1].
 This established procedure is to ensure proper and timely disbursement of auxiliary aids and/or academic adjustments to students with disabilities.

 Keiser University is committed to ensuring that all disability information regarding a student is maintained as confidential as required or permitted by law.
 In most instances, the university will not inform faculty members as to the nature of a student’s disability unless it is necessary for providing appropriate adjustments/ accommodations or to protect the health and safety of the student and/or others.
 Faculty is informed of necessary or appropriate adjustments/ accommodations needed to meet a student’s disability-related needs.
 A student may give written authorization for the release of diagnostic documentation if he or she wishes to share it with others.